 How To Make Thai Turkey

-Brining the turkey
+1. Brining the Turkey

-Now we wait! (:
+Now we wait! (: Next is the marinating part!

 Step 1.
 Let's roll up our sleeves and get this Thai turkey going!
 Combine all the sauces, coconut milk, agave, and oil in a medium bowl and whisk gently together.
 Set aside.